romgrk/barbar.nvim/README.md

 ```

 I might remove the dependencies in the future if I have enough time to port the
 required functions, or if you complain loud enough.
+You can skip the dependency
+on `'kyazdani42/nvim-web-devicons'` if you [disable icons](#options).

 ##### Requirements
  - Neovim `0.5`